 Make It Now:

-- Bake in the preheated oven until a toothpick inserted in the center of a muffin comes out clean, 15-20 minutes.
+- Bake in the preheated oven until a toothpick inserted in the center of a muffin comes out clean, about 15-20 minutes.
 To check for doneness, insert a tooth pick and if it comes out clean then muffins are done.
 (Freezing instructions begin here.)